Arbalest1337/vocabulary-notebook/README.md

 # Vocabulary Notebook

 ## A chrome extension based on Google Translate that can help me to improve my English.
+So you must install Google Translate first.

 ### _It's just an attempt at chrome extension_ 😉